BAKD/bakd-web/docs/README.md

+# BAKD Crypto Crowdfunding & Professional Networking Platform
-# BAKD ICO Management Platform Constant Integration Setup Guide
+# Continuous Integration Setup Guide v0.1a
 # -------------------------------------------------------------

 # Main Overview
 Guide coming soon.
-Please contact us at support@bakd.io if you are interested in lending a hand with writing documentation, or any other of the many areas we need help in!
+Please contact us at developers@bakd.io if you are interested in lending a hand with writing documentation, or any other of the many areas we need help in!